 We will take your funds the day before you arrive, and return them automatically after our cleaners have been in, three days after you leave.
 We will always notify you if we have to take funds.
 We will only take funds if we have to handle your rubbish or laundry, if additional cleaning costs have been incurred or if there is significant damage to the Cottage, its contents or the compound.

-We cannot provide refunds if your travel plans are disrupted (eg by bad weather, road closures, cancelled services); please check your travel insurance covers you for this.
+Please ensure you have adequate travel insurance in place, even if your trip takes place entirely within the UK.
+We cannot provide refunds if your travel plans are disrupted (eg by bad weather, road closures, cancelled services); or if you have to cancel due to illness, including Covid.

 If the Lighthouse Keeper’s Cottage becomes unavailable after you have booked (for example because of flood damage) we will refund anything you have already paid and we will make every effort to find alternative accommodation in the area for the same period or other acceptable dates.